djsilva99/physplotlib/README.md

 ##### operation <a name="statplot-operation"></a>

-To realize operations between columns of any stored book in `object.data` type
+To realize operations between columns of any stored book in `foo.data` type

 ```python
 object.operation(operation, data_to_operate, add_info='default',